 Ever cycled through four different countries?
 Why not join us for a truly inspirational experience.
 This four countries challenge is a four day route, covering approximately 330 miles, taking you through beautiful English villages, into some of Europe’s most historical cities, passed Dunkirk and Bruges and finishing at the incredible city of Amsterdam.
 Passing canals, historical landmarks and breath-taking scenery is just a taste of what to expect on this event.
 If you are looking to achieve something different, this event is for you!
-This ride is a charity challenge, providing supporters with the opportunity to raise sponsorship and awareness for The U Foundation or for their own personal achievement.
+This ride is a charity challenge, providing supporters with the opportunity to raise sponsorship and awareness for The U Foundation.

 Dates and Prices